Improved Tree Sparsifiers in Near-Linear Time: The Charging Scheme

-We will prefer to work with demand states instead of multi-commodity flow problems.
-To this end, we'll use the following Corollary: \begin{corollary} Assume every valid demand state $P$ (recall Definition \ref{def:valid_flow_state}) on $V$, that is $1$-respected by $T$, is $\frac{1}{\alpha}$-respected by $G$.
-In other words, we have for any cut $(B,W)$,
+We prefer to work with demand states instead of demand matrices.
+To this end, we use the following Corollary: \begin{corollary} Assume every valid demand state $P$ (recall Definition \ref{def:valid_flow_state}) on $V$ (with arbitrary commodities $\K$), that is $1$-respected by $T$, is $\frac{1}{\alpha}$-respected by $G$.
+In other words, we have for any cut $(U,W)$,

 Then $T$ is a tree cut-sparsifier with quality $\alpha$. \end{corollary} \begin{proof} Follows from Claim \ref{claim:equiv-def-cut} and Remark \ref{remark:flow_problem_as_flow_state}. \end{proof}